openboxtricks/openboxtricks.github.io/_posts/2014-12-04-expanding-windows.md

 </keybind>
 {% endhighlight %}

-This can also be triggered by doubleclicking on the taskbar or one of the window controls, for example the rollup icon
+This can also be made to be triggered by doubleclicking on the taskbar or one of the window controls, for example the rollup icon